 Does my state impose a special medical standard of care on abortion providers?

 The physician must conduct the abortion in the manner which gives the unborn child the best opportunity to survive.
-(Ind.
-Code 16-34-2-0.5 (2021)).
+Ind.
+Code 16-34-2-0.5 (2021).
+However, Indiana’s near total abortion ban renders these provisions largely obsolete.

 Protecting Fundamental Rights